pyeventsourcing/eventsourcing/README.md

 ## Usage

-Let's create a simple event sourced application.

 This section describes how to write a simple event sourced application.
-The application will have a layered architecture.

-We can start with an example domain model.
-We can then define some infrastructure, and bind the two with an application object.

 To create a working program, you can copy and paste the following code snippets into a single Python file.

-Feel free to experiment by making variations.
+The code snippets in this section have been tested.
+You may experiment by making variations.
 If you installed the library into a Python virtualenv, please check that your virtualenv is activated before running your program.

 #### Step 1: domain events

 The state of an event sourced application is determined by a sequence of events.

-For the sake of simplicity, assume things can be create, changed, and discarded.
+For the sake of simplicity, let's assume things can be "created", "changed", and "discarded".

 Let's define some domain event classes.
 We can use simple Python classes.
 The common attributes of a domain event, such as the entity ID and version, and the